flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 layout: center
 ---
-# A passion for performance
+# A passion for Python performance

 ---